Agoric/agoric-sdk/golang/cosmos/x/vstream/spec/01_concepts.md

   starting from 1.
 This enables stream cell relationship consistency checking.
 - Batching: in order to preserve all publications to a stream, if there are more than one publication per block they are captured in order within that block's stream cell.
 - History: the stream cell can be queried as of a particular block.
-Each cell contains the position of to the prior value, namely information to query the prior relevant stream cell and the value offset within that cell.
+Each cell contains the position of the prior value, namely information to query the prior relevant stream cell and the value offset within that cell.
 - Forking: stream cells can be shared between multiple streams if the application wishes to publish a divergent stream with the old history.